fernandovmp/kanban-board/README.md

 ### Documentation

-In the [docs](./docs) directory you can find the the users histories, the Web API specification, the database model and the UI prototype for this project, this will give you a good idea of what expect of the project.
+In the [docs](./docs) directory you can find the the users histories, the Web API specification, the database model and the UI prototype for this project, and other additional instructions, this will give you a good idea of what expect of the project.

 ## Contributing